pennlabs/penn-courses/backend/README.md

       > - (linux) `[sudo] systemctl start docker`
       > - (WSL) `[sudo] service docker start`

-> :warning: NOTE: If you are having trouble installing packages or with installing pipenv (e.g., on Apple silicon), see [Trouble Installing Packages (Apple Silicon)](#trouble-installing-packages-apple-silicon).
-Return to finish these instructions from step 4.

 4. Setting up your Penn Courses development environment

    1. `pipenv install --dev`